ev3dev/brickd/docs/PROTOCOL.md

 ### Properties

-`system.info.serial` is the serial number of the device.
+`system.info.serial` (since 1.1.0) is the serial number of the device.

 `system.battery.voltage` is the current battery voltage in millivolts.